Cursor vs Copilot: Which is A Better AI-Powered Coding Tool?

 Copilot:

 • Real-time Code Suggestions: Copilot provides instant suggestions as you type, from code snippets, function completions, to full lines of code.
-You can also write a comment describing what you need in natural language, and Copilot will generate the matching code for you.
+You can also write a comment in natural language, and Copilot will generate the matching code for you.

-• Function Definitions: I've found Copilot to be particularly good at generating function definitions based on a brief description.
-This is helpful to organize your code into reusable components.
-I have tried and it really works.
+• Function Definitions: I've found Copilot to be particularly good at generating function definitions from a brief description.
+This helps keep your code organized and reusable, something I’ve tested, and it works really well.

 Code Generation and Accuracy